Jameszzyyyyy/Muniu-Ainstein/README.md

-# Muniu ｜ Ainstein
+# Muniu-Ainstein Internship

-### _This repository contains codes about basic algorithms in analyzing and processing 3D point cloud data_
+### _This repository contains codes about basic algorithms in analyzing and processing data of 3D point cloud_

 ---